-Want to know details about topics like trauma, sex and whether there’s a happy ending before you decide whether to read?
+Want to know content details about topics like violence, sex and tropes before you decide whether to read?
 Find that here.
 (Readers who want a heads up before reading a character’s discussion of past trauma should definitely look.)

 “I flew through it and was left wanting more. … The Clandestine Magic books get me knotted up with tension and drag me in completely.” — Delighted Reader

 “An edgy, unique and haunting tale.” — The Reading Cafe

 “I felt like Radical taunted me, lulling me into believing I knew what was going to happen. … It also reinforced what I learned from reading Subversive: Cowley has an uncanny ability for writing endings, the rip your heart out kind.” — itsKoo Reviews